ARPBlueSteel/sacabambaspis/content/Site Stuff/About.md

 If you have resources regarding IB please contact **Ethan Yu** (arpbluesteel) on discord.

 >[!warning]
 >Do not send us copyrighted content such as past papers and textbooks.
 This site runs the risk of getting taken down by GitHub if the holder decides to strike it.
-There are plenty of places on the internet to find this sort of stuff.
+There are plenty of places on the internet to find this sort of stuff and chances are your friends already know about this.

 ## Curation/Writing

 This site relies on the maintenance of IB students past present and future.
 Therefore, it is important that future students also become curators and maintainers of this digital garden.

+Find out how you can help [[Contributing]]